ShikangWen2000/SingleLM-Net/README.md

 ## Introduction

 Implementing passive daylighting strategies is hindered by glare.
-While the high dynamic range (HDR) method aids in real-time glare control, its processing time and complexity are limiting.
+While the high dynamic range (HDR) method aids in real-time glare control, its processing time and complexity are limited.
 Therefore, we propose a two-step network using Generative Adversarial Networks (GANs) and a Reconstruction-Net to transform a single low dynamic range (LDR) image into a comprehensive fisheye luminance map.

 <p align="center">
   <img src="./Figures/model.png"  alt="" align=center />